sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 ## Independent `/orders` Constraint Test

-A new, independently designed FastAPI/Pydantic task was used to test whether the observed three-way behavior generalized beyond the `inventory` TaskBot prompt.
+A new, independently designed FastAPI/Pydantic task was used to test whether the observed behavior generalized beyond the `inventory` TaskBot prompt.

 The task required:
 - Exactly two imports